KomodoPlatform/dPoW/doc/bible.md

 The top 3 NNs for each region are automatically re-elected.
 The other 44 public NN spots are claimable through the annual NN elections.

+**2024 Change(s):** In the upcoming Season 8 (S8) Komodo notary node elections, a significant change will be implemented regarding the auto-re-election rule.
+Traditionally, notary nodes that ranked in the top 3 within their region at the snapshot date were automatically re-elected for the next season.
+However, due to the uneven advantage gained by some nodes in Season 7 (S7) through the application of a publicly released [patch](https://github.com/DeckerSU/dPoW/commit/6ae1b9a12c5350b4510f2a84110fb63385912693) by Decker - which significantly boosted notarisation performance - **this rule will be suspended for the 2024 elections**.

+The decision to suspend the auto-re-election rule is a direct response to the disparity created by the optional patch, ensuring a fair and level playing field for all candidates.
+This change highlights the Komodo community's commitment to equitable competition and governance, adjusting the election rules to maintain the integrity and security of the network.

 ### Notary Scoring: